UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/P1_static_environment_representation/README.md

 ### 3. Radar Scan Visualization in Ego Vehicle frame <a name="t3"></a>
 The below animation is a brief sequence of radar frames.
 It can be observed that most of the range-rate is pointed radially towards the radar location.
 These arrows corrospond to the stationary measurements.
 The arrows that points away from the sensor location or has length that appears to be of drastically different size corrosponds to measurements from dynamic objects.
 In this project we use the stationary measuremnets.
-A method to for selecting stationary measurements has been discussed in this [repo](https://github.com/UditBhaskar19/EGO_MOTION_ESTIMATION/tree/main/2_egomotion_radar_polar)
+A method for selecting stationary measurements has been discussed in this [repo](https://github.com/UditBhaskar19/EGO_MOTION_ESTIMATION/tree/main/2_egomotion_radar_polar)

 [Animation for longer sequence of radar frames](https://github.com/UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/blob/main/P1_static_environment_representation/readme_artifacts/radar_range_rate.gif)
 ![](https://github.com/UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/blob/main/P1_static_environment_representation/readme_artifacts/radar_range_rate4.gif)